MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 ### <a href="" id="bkmk-resetrec"></a>Reset platform validation data after BitLocker recovery

 This policy setting determines if you want platform validation data to refresh when Windows is started following a BitLocker recovery.
-A platform validation data profile consists of the values in a set of Platform Configuration Register (PCR) indices that range from 0 to 23.
+A platform validation data profile consists of the values in a set of PCR indices that range from 0 to 23.

 <table>
 <colgroup>